agourlay/omnibus/README.md

 - `streaming` : continous data stream of statistics in realtime
   - e.g  http://localhost:8080/stats/topics/animals/furry?mode=streaming
   - e.g  http://localhost:8080/stats/topics/system?mode=streaming

+## Persistence

+Omnibus persists events in order to be able to replay them later.

+By default those are persisted to disk but it is possible to store events using an external database.

+So far only Cassandra is supported through the akka-persistence-plugin, see [here](https://github.com/krasserm/akka-persistence-cassandra#configuration) for configuration.

+The retention time is configurable aswell for persistence solution.

 ## Usage and installation